jaredbranum/zootr-tracker/README.md

 ## Logic Bugs

-I'm sure there will be some logic bugs with this, especially with the NMG and Logic-Only options.
-I built this for myself primarily to use when racing Accessible rules, so that's what I focused on.
+I'm sure there will be some logic bugs with this, especially with the Logic-Only options.
+I built this for myself primarily to use when racing Standard rules, so that's what I focused on.
 Feel free to let me know whenever you run across bugs and I'll try to fix them.

 [@jaredbranum](https://twitter.com/jaredbranum) on Twitter
 maxx#9586 on Discord